ktrdktrn/capstone/README.md

-# About This Project
+## About
-Hello, and welcome to my final capstone project for my 2023 MS, GEOINT from the University of Maryland College Park.
+Welcome to my final capstone project, the final requirement for my Master of Science degree in GEOINT from the University of Maryland College Park.

-If you have any questions, feel free to reach out to me directly at ktoren@umd.edu.
+If you have any questions about this work, feel free to reach out to me directly at ktoren@umd.edu.

-Thanks,
+Thanks! <br>
-K Toren
+Katie Toren